sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 # payleven mPOS SDK

-This project provides an Android API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader in order to accept debit and credit card payments.
-Learn more aon one of payleven's country [websites](https://payleven.com/).
+This project enables an Android API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader to accept debit and credit card payments.
+Learn more about the card readers one of payleven's country [websites](https://payleven.com/).
-The payleven mPOS SDK also provides an API to process refund payments (from version 1.1.0).
-Additionally, the SDK issues a receipt image of sale and refund payments that contains the bare minimum of receipt details.
+The payleven mPOS SDK provides an API to process refund payments (from version 1.1.0 onwards).
+Additionally, the SDK issues a receipt image of both sale and refund payments that contain the bare minimum of receipt details.
 Please remember to extend the image with the merchants name, address and a respective receipt ID.
 If you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.

 ### Prerequisites
-1. Register on one of payleven's regional [websites](https://payleven.com/) in order to get personal merchant account and a card reader.
+1. Register on one of payleven's country [websites](https://payleven.com/) to get a merchant account and a card reader.
-2. Request an API key by registering at the [payleven developer page](https://service.payleven.com/uk/developer) for the mPOS SDK.
+2. Request an API key by registering for the mPOS SDK on the [payleven developer page](https://service.payleven.com/uk/developer).
 3. System requirements: Android API 14 or later for both mPOS SDK and the mPOS Sample App.
 4. A payleven card reader, Classic or Plus.